Risk Management

 Absolutely!
 Diversification is about spreading your investments across different asset classes to reduce risk.

-Asset allocation, on the other hand, is the strategy of dividing your investment portfolio among various asset classes like stocks, bonds, and real estate based on your risk tolerance and financial goals.
+Asset allocation is the strategy of dividing your investment portfolio among various asset classes like stocks, bonds and real estate based on your risk tolerance and financial goals

 What types of insurance should seniors consider for risk management?